RaffaelaCabriolu/MyDoc/help/faq.rst

 Jobs and queue system
 =====================

-I am not able to submit jobs longer than two days
+I am not able to submit jobs longer than one days
 -------------------------------------------------

 Please read about :ref:`label_partitions`.